Azure/modern-web-app-pattern-dotnet/prod-deployment.md

     Start-Process 'DockerDesktopInstaller.exe' -Wait -ArgumentList 'install', '--accept-license'
     ```

-    Restart the virtual machine, if prompted, and made sure Docker Desktop is running (`Start-Process 'C:\Program Files\Docker\Docker\Docker Desktop.exe'` from the Windows Terminal, if needed).
+    Restart the virtual machine when prompted.
+Docker Desktop should start automatically after restarting but, if needed, it can be started manually by running `Start-Process 'C:\Program Files\Docker\Docker\Docker Desktop.exe'` from the Windows Terminal or clicking the desktop shortcut.
+Click through the initial Docker Desktop UI ("Continue without signing in", "Skip survey", etc.) to fully start Docker.

 ### Download the code